 Mimouna is the post-Passover celebration of friendship, brotherhood, and unity that is observed in Moroccan Jewish communities.
-It is a twenty-four hour celebration which begins immediately with the conclusion of Passover.
-It is viewed by many as the formal return to “chametz” (leavened bread) after such foods were forbidden over the course of the holiday.
-The theme of Mimouna is good fortune, fertility, wealth, and prosperity.
-To this effect, gold and jewelry often decorate the Mimouna table, and sometimes they even decorate the food, as well.
+It is a 24-hour celebration which begins immediately with the conclusion of Passover.
+It is viewed by many as the formal return to chametz (leavened bread) after such foods were forbidden over the course of the holiday.
+The theme is good fortune, fertility, wealth and prosperity.
+To this effect, gold and jewelry often decorate the table, and sometimes they even decorate the food as well.

 While the primary traditional food of Mimouna is certainly the moufletta, a type of pancake closely resembling the mallawach, there are others as well.
-Fruits, especially oranges, apples, almonds, and nuts are eaten.
-Zaben, white almost nougat, marozia, fried raisins with nuts, and mazun, fruit jam also feature prominently.
-Plates of flour decorate the Mimouna table which is often topped with gold coins, oil, or beans.
-Live fish are also often found at Mimouna celebrations due to their association with protection and fertility.
+Fruits, especially oranges, apples, almonds, and nut are eaten.
+Zaben (white almond nougat) marozia (fried raisins with nuts) and mazun (fruit jam) also feature prominently.
+Plates of flour decorate the table, which is often topped with gold coins, oil or beans.
+Live fish are often seen at Mimouna celebrations due to their association with protection and fertility.

-Others say that the name Mimouna derives from the Arabic word for “wealth” and “good luck” or from the Hebrew word “emuna” or “ma’amin” both of which mean “faith” or “belief”, which reflect Mimouna as a celebration of faith and trust in God.
-This is closely related to Passover in general and the crossing of the Red-Sea in particular, which took place on the last (7th) day of Pesach.
-It was at the crossing of the Red-Sea that the entire nation witnessed the awesome power and might of God which was an experience that strengthened their “emuna” (faith).
+Others say that the name is derived from the Arabic word for “wealth” and “good luck” or from the Hebrew word emuna or ma’amin – both of which mean “faith” or “belief”, which reflect Mimouna as a celebration of faith and trust in God.
+This is closely related to Passover in general and the crossing of the Red-Sea in particular, which took place on the last (seventh) day of Passover.
+It was at the crossing of the Red Sea that the entire nation witnessed the awesome power and might of God which was an experience that strengthened their emuna (faith).

-The “Midrashim” (ancient sacred texts) also teach that following the drowning of the Egyptian pursuers, their gold and jewelry washed up to the shore and was made available for the taking, thereby enriching the Jews, hence the theme of wealth.
-So too, just as the Exodus from Egypt was the fulfillment of a promised redemption, Mimouna also symbolizes the hope for the future redemption with the coming of the messiah, a cornerstone of the Jewish faith.
-The word Mimouna may also be related to the “manna” which was the food which God provided the Jewish people following the Exodus from Egypt and the subsequent wandering in the desert.
+The Midrashim (ancient sacred texts) also teach that following the drowning of the Egyptian pursuers, their gold and jewelry washed up to the shore and was made available for the taking, thereby enriching the Jews, hence the theme of wealth.
+So too, just as the Exodus from Egypt was the fulfillment of a promised redemption, Mimouna also symbolizes hope for the future redemption with the coming of the Messiah, a cornerstone of the Jewish faith.
+The word may also be related to manna, which was the food which God provided the Jewish people following the Exodus from Egypt and the subsequent wandering in the desert.

 In Israel, Mimouna is a national holiday observed with barbeques in the parks and family visits.
-It is interesting to note that Mimouna is a relatively new holiday having only emerged in the middle of the 18th century.
+It is interesting to note that it is a relatively new holiday, having only emerged in the middle of the 18th century.